- Documentation Needed

 - Traveling and Reentering the U.S.

 To qualify for F-2 status, you must be a spouse or an unmarried child under age 21 of an F-1 student.
 To apply for F-2 status, the F-1 needs to request an F-2 I-20.
 Please log in to the M-Passport portal, click on Requests > Add F-2 Dependent, and follow the instructions from there.

-A person of any non-immigrant status except C, D, K, or M (and in some cases J), those who entered the United States under the terms of the Visa Waiver Program, can apply for a change to F-2 status if he/she has maintained lawful non-immigrant status up to the time of application.
+Non-immigrants who entered the United States under the terms of the Visa Waiver Program (also known as ESTA) are not eligible to change their status in the U.S. A person in any non-immigrant status except C, D, K, or M (and in some cases J), can apply for a change to F-2 status if he/she has maintained lawful non-immigrant status up to the time of application.
 Those with J status who are subject to 212(e) two-year home country physical requirement may not change status in the U.S. unless a waiver has been granted.
 Non-immigrants in A, G, or NATO status must first complete Form I-566, and have it properly endorsed by the foreign mission to the U.S. and the Department of State.

 - G-1145, E-Notification of Application/Petition Acceptance